About Place podcast

 In this episode, Ryan Anderson tackles remote work with one of the world’s foremost experts on the topic, Darren Murph.
 Darren is Head of Remote at GitLab, a DevOps platform that helps co-located, hybrid, and remote teams collaborate and build software.
 Darren shares lessons that GitLab has learned as a completely office-less company with more than 1,400 remote employees—including boundary-setting at the organisational level, balancing synchronous and asynchronous tools, and the benefits their people have enjoyed working remotely.

-Listen to these and other episodes of the Looking Forward podcast here.
+Listen to these and other episodes of the About Place podcast here.